ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ### Reagents and Solutions
 #### <ins>Washing Buffer:<ins>

 We need 1 mL Washing buffer per sample.
-Prepare more than N mL of washing buffer for N samples (rxn) with appropirate proportion of reagents, following the table below;
+Prepare X mL (more than N mL) of washing buffer for N samples (rxn) with appropirate proportion of reagents, following the table below;

 <table>
   <thead>